cloud-66-internal/help.cloud66.com/_node/how-to-guides/add-ins/add-ins-jobs.md

 ---
 layout: post
 template: one-col
-title:  "How to use the Jobs Add-in"
+title:  "Using the Jobs Add-in"
 categories: how-to-guides/add-ins
 lead: Run a scheduled or on-demand tasks on a server host or against a docker service
 tags: ['Add in']